Tilea Campaign, Part 35

 Half a dozen crossbowmen have apparently been frightened out of their wits, and to add to those who perished, half as many again have since succumbed to the sickness assailing the camp.

-Before they left off their grisly, impossible labours, this same party discovered that the city’s moat has become an impassable stretch of noisome water, which merges with the marshland reaching out, passable but, as already revealed, dangerous, some way from the moat.
-The road to the city, despite becoming submerged, is wadable, like the swamp, and indeed possibly passable all the way to the gate.
-In answer to Lord Alessio’s query, the wizard Hakim agreed that his colossus could most likely use the road, very much doubting that any bloated zombies lurking beneath the waters could either slow or hurt it, but he immediately warned that there would be the risk of the brass, mechanically-magic giant straying from the road and succumbing to the marsh, becoming stuck or perhaps even sinking below the surface completely.
+Before they left off their grisly, nigh on impossible task, this same party discovered that the city’s moat has become an wide and deep stretch of noisome water, which merges with the marshland reaching out, passable but, as already revealed, dangerous, some way from the moat.
+The road to the city, despite becoming submerged, is at least in places wadable, like the swamp, as it seems to have been built upon a raised causeway, and it may even be traversable all the way to the gate.
+In answer to Lord Alessio’s query, the wizard Hakim agreed that his colossus could most likely use the road, very much doubting that any bloated zombies lurking beneath the waters could either slow or hurt it, but he immediately warned that there would be a risk of the brass, mechanically-magic giant straying from the murkily submerged road and succumbing to the marsh, there becoming stuck or perhaps even sinking below the surface completely.

-The siege master attempted to reassure the Lord General by reporting that he and his men were making good progress on the rafts, towers and ram, which should much more safely allow soldiers to reach the gate and walls, first by dragging and pushing, then by use of barge poles or oars, so that even the moat would prove no obstacle.
+The siege master attempted to reassure the Lord General by reporting that he and his men were making good progress on the rafts, towers and ram, which should much more safely allow soldiers to reach the gate and walls, first by dragging and pushing, then by use of barge poles or oars, so that even the moat would not stop us.

 This is why Lord Alessio ordered that I write to you and to several other rulers and governors of the realms between here and Remas.
-He is thinking of a way in which our forces might be better enabled to reach the city.
+He is thinking of a way in which our forces might be better enabled to reach the city, should our present enterprises prove insufficient.
 What he has I mind will require a great workforce, consisting of expendable labourers and not the soldiers needed for the assault.

-You are commanded to empty the gaols and prisons directly of all able-bodied prisoners, including debtors and those awaiting either trial or execution, and to gather all sturdy vagrants and beggars (whether imprisoned or not), no less than 1,000 in number, and send them all here to us, under sufficient guard to ensure that none can abscond, by whatever means and route is the quickest.
-You shall inform them that they are to be employed upon essential and righteous work, and furthermore, that should they survive this reparative labour, they will be pardoned of all past misdemeanours, felonies, debts and wrongdoings of any kind.
+You are thus commanded to empty the gaols and prisons directly of all able-bodied prisoners, including debtors and those awaiting either trial or execution, and to gather all sturdy vagrants and beggars (whether imprisoned or not), no less than 1,000 in number, and send them all here to us, by whatever means and route is the quickest, under sufficient guard to ensure that none can abscond.
+You shall inform them that they are to be employed upon essential and righteous work, and furthermore, that should they survive the labour, they will be pardoned of all past misdemeanours, felonies, debts and wrongdoings.
 And if insufficient numbers are thus obtained, then you are also to press into service all common youths unengaged in either apprenticeship or gainful employment that they too might be dispatched to us forthwith, to serve as guastatori sappers, for which service they will be suitably rewarded at the completion of this campaign.

 Next Installment: Part 36